NightmareZero/RimImmortalsBizarre/README_en.txt

 [b]Code: [/b] [url]https://github.com/NightmareZero/RimImmortalsBizarre.git[/url]

 The English parts of this mod are all machine translated, if anyone would like to fix the errors and omissions, you can send me a private message or just go to Github and submit it.

+[b]Special Thanks:[/b]
+路过的御宅: Helped test out a lot of bugs, effectively improving the quality of the mod!